 When a heart attack strikes, time is of the essence.
 Swift medical treatment plays a key role in saving lives and reducing the long-term impact of any damage to the heart or other organs.
-However, a recent study released by researchers at Montreal’s McGill University discovered that women’s heart attacks are more likely to be misdiagnosed as anxiety – a mistake that can prove fatal.
+However, a study released by researchers at Montreal’s McGill University discovered that women’s heart attacks are more likely to be misdiagnosed as anxiety – a mistake that can prove fatal.

 Early treatment for a suspected heart attack frequently involves two procedures: an electrocardiogram (EKG) to check the patient’s heart rhythms, and fibrinolysis to help prevent a fatal blood clot from forming during a heart attack.
 When these treatments are administered promptly, doctors are more likely to correctly diagnose and quickly treat a heart attack, which can prevent or reduce damage to the heart while also saving the patient’s life.